TheRealMrChips/pitemp/README.md

 pitemp - A script that displays the current temperature of a Raspberry Pi system from the onboard SoC.
 ---

-Pitemp is a simple BASH shell script that allows easy access the current temperature of the SoC (CPU) in a Raspberry Pi computer.
+Pitemp is a simple BASH shell script that allows easy access to the current temperature of the SoC (CPU) in a Raspberry Pi computer.
 It was written with the following concepts in mind:

 * Make it easy to read the current temperature.
 * Sane default behavior: Output a single temperature value in Celcius, with a "°C" suffix, then exit.